vojtechsanda/github-profile-finder/README.md

 ## UX/UI

-It's up to you.
-It should probably include an input to enter the username, one area to display the user's repositories, and another area to show the organizations.
+It should include an input to enter the username, one area to display the user's repositories, and another area to show the organizations.

 ## Retrieving data (GitHub API)